 An open invitation to these open-for-all art galleries of Mumbai

 Today’s traveler doesn’t only look forward to touristy places, they also look for a concept which they can relate to.
-Graffiti and murals is in vogue these days.
+Graffiti and murals are in vogue these days.
 All over the world, street art has been transforming neighborhoods in many ways and boosting tourism.
 I ensure to find art walks in different cities.
 You really don’t have to look for one.
 You may do your own.

 In India, Mumbai can definitely be our street-art capital.
 Cuffe Parade, Pali, Churchgate, Chapel Road, Colaba, Sassoon Docks, Ghatkopar East are home to some of the most amusing and interesting art works.
 For lovers of all things artsy, I am listing down some of the most popular art spaces that you just can’t miss in the city.
 You just need to go, walk around, take help from the locals, discover them for yourself and soak in the joys of imagination and creativity.
 Every time I walk into these places, I am elated to find something new.

 How about planning some art walks in Mumbai?

 There is maritime related graffiti on the walls of Lion Gate in the town area.
 This is one of the oldest and iconic art work of the city

 If you are guilty of not knowing this place in Mumbai, I must tell you that it is 142 years old dock of India.
 While it played a vital role in the old trading days, it is a full-fledged fishing district now.
 The smell of the fishes can be a put off at first but once you will see the huge and amazing art works by street art initiative St+art India, there will be no stopping despite of the bad odour.
 The visit to the Sassoon Docks will also give you a chance to peek into the life of Koli fishing community, where women play a very important role in the fishing economy.
 No doubt, some of the fabulous art works are dedicated to them.